beakandsqueak/beak-and-squeak-archive/README.md

 Beak: “Nothing matters.
 So what’s the point?”
 Squeak: “We can do whatever we want.
 Nothing matters!”
  ---
+Beak: “I hear what I want to believe in every story.”
+ ---
 Squeak: “How do I learn to be normal?
 Everybody else is trying to be special.”
  ---
+Beak: “Common sense is just what I call my opinions when I want to win an argument.”
+ ---
 Squeak: “What if I can’t win?”
 Beak: “Then don’t lose.”
+ ---
+Squeak: “I want to know you before I lose what I don’t know about you yet.”
+ ---
+Beak: “Empty relationships keep me busy but leave me empty.”
+ ---
+Beak: “A home needs roots.”
+Squeak: “Maybe home is when somebody notices when we’re gone.”
  ---